Marctraider/LiveScript-Git/README.md

 ## Multi-Platform configuration script for Windows 10 Enterprise LTSC 1809 (x64).
 (Ps.
 Great for gaming ;-)

-This script is suited for my own personal use (Including all my hardware systems) and is not ready to be used 'as is'.
+This script is suited for my own personal use (Including all my hardware target systems) and is not ready to be used 'as is'.
-There are some personal additions that are of no use to most other people and will have to be purged from the script.
+I.e. there are some personal additions that are of no use to most other people and will have to be purged from the script.

-Recommended to test in a virtual machine first.
-Some tools that are required are not included here so you'll have to fetch them yourself.